kariscourey/identifying-logic/README.md

 ## To add test cases

-Each block should have 3 problems and 3 unit tests.
-The problems should each have their own file in the problems directory.
-Each block currently has a single file in the tests directory which has the 3 tests for the block.
-If it works better to have a separate test file for each test, then do that!
+Each block has 3 problems and 3 sets of unit=tests.
+The problems live in the problems and the unit-tests live tests directory and all are named after the content-block they are for.